mawady/awesome-tools-cv/README.md

-# A curated list of tools for Computer Vision projects
+# A curated list of development and deployment tools for Computer Vision projects
 ---
 ##